dvreeze/yaidom/doc/checklist.rst

 libraries still requires conscious decisions, and can not be left to tools alone.
 These libraries should at least have a clear change log, and some versioning strategy that users come to rely on.

 For a critique of semantic versioning, see `Why Semantic Versioning Isn't`_.
+After all, if I would like to speak of yaidom 2.0 at some point, why do I have to call it yaidom 48.0 instead?
+That does not convey any semantics at all.
+The impact of the version is invisible when using just another major version bump.

+Not all breaking changes are equal.
+If in yaidom a query method is moved from one query API trait to another, it is likely that yaidom users will not notice this in the use of the API, because using the query API traits directly is not a typical use of the library.
+Still, it would be a breaking change, requiring recompilation of code using yaidom.
+With Scala it is very easy to cause such "innocent" breaking changes.
+Deprecation does not help either in this case.
+I would like the user to know, via the change log, but I would not like to increase the marjor version number in this case.

-Alas, sometimes dependencies get very messy.
+What's more, sometimes dependencies get very messy.
 As a well-known example, consider the `Xerces version hell`_.

 Yaidom does adopt some underlying ideas of Semantic Versioning, such as: